KhanyaI/KhanyaI.github.io/index.md

 [//]: # (write a bit about yourself here)
 ### Working on digital health @ Data4Life, previously MSc Neuro-Cognitive Psychology @ LMU

 #### I'm originally from Kashmir, India and have been living in Germany since 2013.
-I went to university for cognitive neuroscience here — first at Jacobs University, Bremen and then at Ludwig-Maximilian-University, Munich.
+I went to university for cognitive neuroscience — first at Jacobs University, Bremen and then at Ludwig-Maximilian-University, Munich.
 During my MSc,I worked with at-risk for psychosis patients as part of a research group building a prognostic tool for early psychosis detection.
 #### That is where I learnt the majority of my German and realized the need to take a step back from academia.
 Fast forward 2 years — I am now working as a growth manager at a non-profit building digital health solutions for academia and the public.
 In these two years, I have been coding (entirely self-taught) and immersing myself in AI/ML topics.
 I am currently also volunteering as a Project Manager @ Omdena, where, together with 50 collaborators from across the world we are building AI solutions for good.

-#### The long term goal is be part of a humanitarian organization or a non-profit and build AI/ML healthcare solutions.